Skip to main content

 About

-The Apothecary of Trubiz is a single player action game.
+The Apothecary of Trubiz is a single player casual puzzle game with a fantasy theme.
 It was developed by Image Labo and was released on November 6, 2025.
-It received overwhelmingly positive reviews from players.
+It received very positive reviews from players.

 A Compact Fictional Language Deciphering GameYou are an apothecary.
 Prescribe the right medicine according to the conditions of the patients who visit you.
 In your workshop, you only have a manual written in a fictional language.
 You must decipher the fictional language to concoct and prescribe the medicine.
 Test the effects directly on patients to confirm them.
 Even if you fail, you can retry on…